-- 6. Click DefaultAuthenticator in the Name column to display the Settings page. - In the Common Authentication Provider Settings page, change the Control Flag from REQUIRED to SUFFICIENT and click Save. - In the authentication providers table, click ADDirectory in the Name column to display the Settings page. - Display the Configuration \ Common tab, and use the Control Flag list to select 'SUFFICIENT', then click Save.
+- Click DefaultAuthenticator in the Name column to display the Settings page. - In the Common Authentication Provider Settings page, change the Control Flag from REQUIRED to SUFFICIENT and click Save. - For more information, see Section 3.4.5, "Setting the JAAS Control Flag Option". - In the authentication providers table, click ADDirectory in the Name column to display the Settings page. - Display the Configuration \ Common tab, and use the Control Flag list to select 'SUFFICIENT', then click Save.

 - 10. Display the Provider Specific tab to access the options which apply specifically to connecting to an Active Directory LDAP authentication store. - 11.
-Use the Provider Specific tab to specify the details listed in the table below.
+Use the Provider Specific tab to specify the following details:

-Section Name Field Name Description Connection Host The name of the AD server addc.xyzcorp.com.
-Port The port number on which the AD server is listening (389).
-Principal The LDAP DN for the user we will connect to Active Directory as, when retrieving information about LDAP users.
+Section Name Field Name Description Connection Host The name of the Active Directory server addc.xyzcorp.com.
+Connection Port The port number on which the Active Directory server is listening (389).
+Connection Principal The LDAP DN for the user we will connect to Active Directory as, when retrieving information about LDAP users.
 For example: cn=jsmith,cn=users,dc=us,dc=xyzcor p,dc=com.
-Credential/Confirm Credential Password for the Principal specified above (for example welcome1).
+Connection Credential/Confirm Credential Password for the Principal specified above (for example welcome1).
 Groups Group Base DN The LDAP query used to find groups in AD.
 Note: Only groups defined under this path will be visible to WebLogic.
 (CN=Builtin,DC=xyzcorp,DC=com).
 Users User Base DN The LDAP query used to find users in AD.
-CN=Users,DC=xyzcorp,DC=com User Name Attribute Attribute used to specify user name in AD.
+CN=Users,DC=xyzcorp,DC=com Users User Name Attribute Attribute used to specify user name in AD.
 Default value is cn.
-Do not change this value unless you know your AD is configured to use a different attribute for user name.
-If you do change it, see, Section 3.2.4.1, "Configuring the User Name Attribute in the Identity Store".
-All Users Filter LDAP search filter.
+Do not change this value unless you know your Active Directory is configured to use a different attribute for user name.
+If you do change it, see, Section 3.5.1, "Configuring the User Name Attribute in the Identity Store".
+Users All Users Filter LDAP search filter.
 Click More Info for details.
-User From Name Filter LDAP search filter.
+Users User From Name Filter LDAP search filter.
 Click More Info for details.
-User Object class user General GUID attribute The attribute used to define object GUIDs in AD. objectguid Note: You should not normally change this default value, however, if you do, you must also specify the changed value in Fusion Middleware Control, as described in the task Section 3.2.5, "Configuring the GUID Attribute in the Identity Store".
+Users User Object class user General GUID attribute The attribute used to define object GUIDs in AD. objectguid Note: You should not normally change this default value, however, if you do, you must also specify the changed value in Fusion Middleware Control, as described in the task Section 3.6, "Configuring the GUID Attribute in the Identity Store".